This topic contains answers to questions that are frequently asked about activity setup and using Analytics as the reporting source for Target (A4T).

 For a full list, see “Supported Activity Types” in Adobe Analytics as the Reporting Source for Adobe Target (A4T).

 When an activity is created, Target sends a classification file to Analytics.
-Although Analytics is capturing the and processing the data, it does not show in the reports until the classification file has been updated.
-This can take up to 24 hours.
+Although Analytics is capturing and processing the data, it does not show that in the reports until the classification file has been updated.
+This process can take up to 24 hours.
 If after 48 hours you don’t see your data, please contact Client Care.
-Alternately, if you know you will launch an activity, you can create the activity a few days beforehand and the classifications will be sent when the activity is saved.
+Alternately, if you know you will launch an activity, you can create the activity a few days beforehand and the classifications are sent when the activity is saved.
 That way, data appears in the reports upon launch.
 Please note that it takes 45-90 minutes for data to be processed in Analytics.